This oyster story started decades ago

 In China however, oysters were not eaten raw, but rather boiled and then dried.
 Until today dried oysters are known to be a delicacy.
 "Dried oysters" in the Chinese language have an auspicious meaning and therefore often eaten during festivities such as Chinese New Year.

 The Chinese farmed oysters as far back as in the Song Dynasty (960-1279).
 The first artificially grown oysters were grown on shafts that were planted into the ocean.

-Po-On, China, had once had a flourishing oyster growing community famed for producing the finest oysters in the Asian region.
+Po-On (Bao An), China, once had a flourishing oyster growing community famed for producing the finest oysters in the Asian region.

-Fast forward 7 decades, 2600 kilometers away from Po-On, Mok’s granddaughter has set out her journey to follow her ancestral roots and resurrect this industry …. in Singapore.
+Fast forward 7 decades, 2600 kilometers away from Po-On, Mok’s granddaughter has set out her journey to follow her ancestral roots and resurrect the oyster industry …. in Singapore.

 2015 marks the year that she took over a defunct coastal farm in Singapore off the shores of Pulau Ubin.
-Times have changed and a new era has emerged that calls for new farming methods to satisfy the rising demand for high quality fresh live oysters served on the half shell.
+Times have changed and a new era has emerged that calls for new farming methods to satisfy the ever-rising demand for high quality fresh live oysters.

 A totally changed industry, a completely different climate, zero knowledge transfer,...
-A daunting task.
+A daunting task awaits.

 Learn more about why our farmed oysters are better.